 Employee Notices

 Utah Valley University faculty and staff need to know the federal, state and University workplace laws, regulations, and policies listed below.
 Annual Notices are those notices that include a requirement to provide the information to all faculty and staff on an annual basis.
 UVU satisfies that requirement by sending an electronic reminder to employees annually to visit this page and review this information.
-Notices Required to be posted are those which are posted in Human Resources and are available to all faculty, staff and applicants on this web page.
+Notices Required to be posted are those which are posted in People & Culture and are available to all faculty, staff and applicants on this web page.

 Annual Notices